 Format options are Topics, Single Activity, Social Format and Weekly format.
-The default Format option is Topics.
-Course layouts can either be all sections on the same page or, if you have a lot of content in the sections, then select Show One Section per Page.
+The default is Topics.
+Course layouts can either be all sections on the same page or, if you have a lot of content in the sections, select Show One Section per Page.
+Then click Appearance:

 You can choose a particular theme with different themes for different courses.
 You can also choose different languages for different courses.
 Next click Files and uploads.
-Here you can set the site upload limit.
+Here you can set the site upload limit for each course.
 Then click Role renaming:

 Here you can choose a different name for each of the Moodle roles.
 Then click Tags.
 Here you can note if this course is Basic, Intermediate or Advanced.
 Then click Course Custom Fields.
 The only custom field on the Demo Site is called Module Credits: